Youngstown Sheet & Tube Co. v. Sawyer

-Background
+Historical background

-The United States was involved in the Korean War in 1950, when President Truman chose not to impose price controls, as the federal government had done during World War II.
-Instead, the administration attempted to avoid inflationary pressures by the creation of a Wage Stabilization Board that sought to keep down the inflation of consumer prices and wages while it avoided labor disputes whenever possible.
+During the Korean War, President Truman chose not to impose price controls of the kind used during World War II.
+Instead, his administration sought to curb inflation through the Wage Stabilization Board, which aimed to restrain wage and price increases while minimizing labor disputes.
 Those efforts failed, however, to avoid a threatened strike against all major steel producers by the United Steel Workers of America when the steel industry rejected the board's proposed wage increases unless they were allowed greater price increases than the government was prepared to approve.

 The Truman administration believed a strike of any length would cause severe dislocations for defense contractors and the domestic economy as a whole.
 Unable to mediate the differences between the union and the industry, Truman decided to seize production facilities while he kept the current operating management of the companies in place to run the plants under federal direction.

 Rather than seizing the plants, Truman might have invoked the national emergency provisions of the Taft–Hartley Act to prevent the union from striking.
 The administration rejected that option, however, both from a distaste for the Act, which had been passed over Truman's own veto five years earlier and because the administration saw the industry, rather than the union, as the cause of the crisis.
+Arthur Goldberg, General Counsel for the Steelworkers and the Congress of Industrial Organizations (CIO), argued that the President had the inherent power to seize the plants as well as the statutory authority under the Selective Service Act and the Defense Production Act.

 The administration also rejected use of the statutory procedure provided under Section 18 of the Selective Service Act, which might have permitted seizure of the industry's steel plants on the ground that compliance with the procedure was too time-consuming and that its outcome too uncertain.
-Truman chose not to go to Congress to obtain additional statutory authorization for a seizure of the steel industry for the same reasons.
-That left invocation of the President's inherent authority to act in response to a national emergency.

-The steelworkers favored government seizure of the plants under any available theory to a Taft–Hartley injunction against it; Arthur Goldberg, General Counsel for the Steelworkers and the Congress of Industrial Organizations (CIO), argued that the President had the inherent power to seize the plants as well as the statutory authority under the Selective Service Act and the Defense Production Act.

 The steel industry, on the other hand, appears to have been taken by surprise, as it had apparently assumed, until shortly before Truman made his April 8, 1952 announcement, that he would take the less risky step of seeking a national emergency injunction under the Taft–Hartley Act instead.
 However, the industry was, as events showed, ready to act once Truman had announced the seizure by a national television and radio broadcast.

+Public reaction to the announcement was largely negative.
+Many newspapers criticized both the order itself and Truman's justification of it, arguing that the President was claiming powers inconsistent with constitutional limits on executive authority.
+Newspaper editorials warned that the seizure represented an attempt to govern by executive decree and raised concerns about the concentration of power in the presidency.
+Facing mounting criticism, Truman subsequently emphasized that Congress retained the authority to reject his actions through legislation.
+Nonetheless, the administration continued to defend the seizure in court as an exercise of inherent executive authority.